Signs Your Coworker Has Feelings for You

-The Cubicle Isn’t Cutting It
+2) The Cubicle Isn’t Cutting It

 Any workplace romance requires both parties’ tacit, eager, and authentic endorsement.
-Under no circumstance should you be hitting on or be hit on by a coworker when either party objects.
+Under no circumstance should you be hitting on or being hit on by a coworker when either party objects.
 If you have this problem, consider talking to your scheduling manager or trusted coworkers about limiting the hours you work closely — or in the same space — as your problematic coworker.

 Bless his heart, Rusty was an idiot.
-Whenever we got in a new shipment or had a secret shopper, he would feel the need to slink over to me, drape his sweaty arm over my shoulder, and whisper with his stanky breath into my ear.
+Whenever we got in a new shipment or had a secret shopper, he would feel the need to slink over to me, drape his sweaty arm over my shoulder, and whisper with his stinky breath into my ear.
 None of this information needed to be communicated this way; it would have been perfectly fine to receive it via memo or the radio in my ear.

 Signs you have feelings for your coworker

-They Become a Person too
+1) They Become a Person too

 While this surprised me initially, I realized it was because I didn’t look at him as simply hot or simply the man who had me organize his spreadsheets.
 I saw him as “Abe,” the man who gave me butterflies in staff meetings.
 The first sign that you have feelings for your coworker is that you begin to see them as more than a hot person.
 You see them as more than an officemate, which is difficult to do when you only see them in the office.

-You will wear makeup for an 8-hour shift
+2) You will wear makeup for an 8-hour shift

 Perhaps you’re more competitive in meetings that they are also in, or show off your heavy lifting.
 Perhaps you negotiate better when you’ve got something to prove to them or find yourself waking up early to do your hair when you know you share a shift.
 When you’re putting your best face, foot, or financial planning forward toward a particular coworker, consider that you might have feelings for them.

-You Want Them to Have Success
+3) You Want Them to Have Success

-Promotions, demotions, raises, and cutbacks can serve as speed bumps or catalysts to coworker crushes.
+Promotions, demotions, raises, and cutbacks can serve as speed bumps or catalysts for coworker crushes.
 If you find yourself — despite your preferences, conveniences, or career goals — rooting for the success of your coworker crush then maybe, just maybe, you’ve got a Dwight for your Angela.